 Does Your Practice Use an EHR?: If your practice uses PCC EHR or another EHR that integrates with Partner, then you will see the clinician’s selected diagnoses and procedures on the Post Charges screen in

 checkout.
-Otherwise, your front desk staff or biller selects diagnoses and procedures by hand.
+Your front desk staff or biller can also select diagnoses and procedures by hand.

 Sample Charge Screens

 If a patient is scheduled for a sick visit, Partner can automatically display your practice’s custom “Sick” charge screen, which could include Otitis Media and other common sick diagnoses.
 For a well visit, you may have a Well charge screen that displayed 99393 along with immunization codes.